 The curriculum does include a 1st grade phonics-based reading program that focuses on the Bible and more fun, hands-on math activities.
 We include our own K4 phonics and and additional math program (Math U See) for both boys as I found their math not as intensive as I think it needs to be for the grade.

-For a full curriculum, It’s fairly affordable, especially when you compare it to larger, more known companies.
-For the 1st grade curriculum, you can elect to get their basic package for only $136.oo or their deluxe package for $239.00.
+For a full curriculum, It’s fairly affordable.
+For the 1st grade curriculum, their deluxe package is around $375 and includes all the books and things you will need..
 As the years grow in complexity, so does the number of books included which will contribute to a steady raise in the overall costs.
 However, remaining competitive and within reach for most families.

-Overall, My Father’s World, or MFW, has been a blessing to our household.
+Overall, My Father’s World 1st Grade, or MFW, has been a blessing to our household.
 It’s affordable, fun, engaging and the children really do learn.